-If someone with T2D really wants a cheat meal (or two) during the holidays, what are some indulgent things they can eat without going overboard?
+If someone with T2D really wants a cheat meal (or two) during holidays or special occasions, what are some indulgent things they can eat without going overboard?

 My biggest advice is to choose what is most important to you.
-Focus on the foods that you only enjoy during the holidays rather than indulging in everything.
+Focus on the foods that you only enjoy during holidays or special occasions rather than indulging in everything.
 Watch your portion sizes on food items that you know will raise your blood sugars.
-For example, you can have just a little slice of pie with sugar-free whipped cream, and a small helping of mashed potatoes.
+You can have a little slice of pie with sugar-free whipped cream.

 Any final tips?